 Annual Martin Luther King, Jr. Day Writing Awards Celebration

-What began as forum for drawing students together to talk about discrimination and difference has evolved into a community-wide celebration.
+What began as a forum for drawing students together to talk about discrimination and difference has evolved into a community-wide celebration.

 With the support of M. Shernell Smith and Carnegie Mellon University's Center for Student Diversity and Inclusion, the Martin Luther King, Jr. Day Writing Award celebration has become the centerpiece of the university's observation of Martin Luther King, Jr. Day and an integral part of the Center's month-long focus on the life and legacy of Dr. King.
 Hundreds attend the event each year, which is free and open to the public.